carloslabra/pa-documentation/tutorial2/silo_flow.md

 the silo.
 The results which are time averaged during 20-30 % of material discharged from the silo are reported here in the form of contour and graphical plots.
-The following sections describe the procedure to achieve the above mentioned objective with the use of P4, which includes three main steps: pre- processing, averaging the data, post processing.
+The following sections describe the procedure to achieve the above mentioned objective with the use of Particle-Analytics, which includes three main steps: pre- processing, averaging the data, post processing.

 ![Screenshot](img/Fig1.png)